If you want to better visualize your goals, then you should try vision mapping.

 1. Identify Your Vision

-For example, somebody might think they should start a tech company because that sounds really cool.
-But when they embark on that journey, they soon turn out to be miserable.
-In truth, they would have been much happier starting a neighborhood bakery, even though that sounds less impressive.
+But when they do, they end up hating it.
+In truth, they would have been much happier starting a neighborhood bakery, even though that seems less bragworthy.

 2. Choose Your Tools

-3. Get Into Creator Mode
+3. Turn on Creator Mode

 There is no right or wrong here.
 Whatever visual representation anchors your vision best in your mind is what you should go with.